 In contrast to demand, a help desk department manager has greater influence and control over supply.
 Broadly speaking, there are three factors that govern supply (i.e. the budget required to provide the help desk).

 - Help desk staffing and skills.
 The number and skills of your help desk technicians influence supply.
 A flexible, sustainable help desk generally involves several layers of support (e.g. Tier 1, Tier 2, etc).

 - Help desk procedures and processes.
 What procedures and methods guide help desk staff in their work?
 If all help desk staff write IT support ticket notes in the same way, that will increase productivity.
 On the other hand, widely variable processes tend to lead to rework.

 - Help desk technology and tools.
-With better tools and automation methods, such as Password Station, there will be reduced demands on the help desk.
+With better tools and automation methods, such as Password Management, there will be reduced demands on the help desk.
 That means the ability to operate with a smaller budget.

 By improving skills, processes, and/or technology, you can stretch your help desk budget further.
 What if 20% of all help desk work on password administration was eliminated due to better technology?
 That one improvement could pave the way to cost reduction without sacrificing productivity.

 Cutting Spending on Your Help Desk in 6 Steps